 The equipment industry is generally comprised of either pure rental equipment companies or manufacturer dealer/distributorship companies.
 We are an integrated equipment services company and rent, sell and provide parts and services support.
-Although there has been some consolidation within the equipment industry, including United Rentals' acquisition of Rental Services Corporation in 2012, the equipment industry remains highly fragmented and consists mainly of a small number of multi-location regional or national operators and a large number of relatively small, independent businesses serving discrete local markets.
+Although there has been some consolidation within the equipment industry, including United Rentals' acquisition of Rental Services Corporation in 2012 and United Rentals' pending acquisition of NES Rentals, the equipment industry remains highly fragmented and consists mainly of a small number of multi-location regional or national operators and a large number of relatively small, independent businesses serving discrete local markets.
 Many of the markets in which we operate are served by numerous competitors, ranging from national and multi-regional equipment rental companies (for example, United Rentals, Sunbelt Rentals, Neff Rentals and Hertz Equipment Rental) or equipment dealers (for example, Finning and Toromont) to small, independent businesses with a limited number of locations.